 How to Sanitize Pencils and Liners

 For gel or liquid liners, you can simply spritz them with some alcohol to sanitize them.
-You’ll want to remember to also clean the products’ caps.
+You’ll want to remember also to clean the products’ caps.

 How to Sanitize Lipstick